With energy expenses climbing, there are a few steps you can take to lower the price of heating and cooling your home in Kansas City.

 HVAC units usually use more energy than any other appliance in your home.
 This is seen on your monthly energy costs, but it’s important to remember energy costs can be controlled in a few ways.

 Maintenance: One method to control heating and cooling expenses is to schedule yearly service.
-Furnace maintenance and AC maintenance helps your HVAC units work properly and efficiently.
+Furnace maintenance helps your HVAC units work properly and efficiently.
 Running filthy HVAC equipment might lead to decreased efficiency and damage to your unit.

 High efficiency: If you’re in the market for a new HVAC system, consider investing in a high-efficiency system.
 They’re created to decrease your energy costs and use less natural resources.
 When picking a new HVAC system, check for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The higher the SEER or AFUE, the greater the efficiency and savings.

 Zoning: Home zoning can tremendously lower your heating costs.
 This divides your house into individual comfort sections, which are heated or cooled based on your settings.
 With a zoning system, you don’t have to pay to heat or cool infrequently used spaces.
 And you can have the precise temperature you need in highly occupied areas.

 Smart thermostats: Smart thermostats can make a major difference in energy use.
 These thermostats learn your family’s routine and lower energy use while you’re not at home.
 You can also use your smartphone or other Wi-Fi-enabled device to change temperature settings away.